appsinacup/godot-rapier-physics/docs/CONTRIBUTE.md

 - [RapierDirectSpaceState2D](../src/spaces/rapier_direct_space_state_2d.rs) and [RapierDirectSpaceState3D](../src/spaces/rapier_direct_space_state_3d.rs)

 Note that Godot Rapier Physics also exposes new nodes, [Fluid2D](../src/fluids/fluid_2d.rs) and [Fluid3D](../src/fluids/fluid_3d.rs).

+Code is reused as much as possible, by having each of these classes call into a generic class that does the implementation, and a few configuration flags to select dimensions, precision, etc.

+The code written here is based on the Physics Server from Godot.

 # Build the Rapier 2D wrapper

 1. Prerequisites: